Affective computing: Speech descriptors

 The complexity of the affect recognition process increases with the number of classes (affects) and speech descriptors used within the classifier.
-It is, therefore, crucial to select only the most relevant features in order to assure the ability of the model to successfully identify emotions, as well as increasing the performance, which is particularly significant to real-time detection.
+It is, therefore, crucial to select only the most relevant features in order to assure the ability of the model to successfully identify emotions and increase performance, which is particularly significant to real-time detection.
 The range of possible choices is vast, with some studies mentioning the use of over 200 distinct features.
 It is crucial to identify those that are redundant and undesirable in order to optimize the system and increase the success rate of correct emotion detection.
 The most common speech characteristics are categorized into the following groups.